NicholeWhite/ExpenseTracker/README.md

 is extremely important for day-to-day life.
 This project gives me the opportunity to implement something beyond just an Excel spreadsheet and will help me and (hopefully) other people to visualize and track their finances.

+## User Story
+- As a user, I would like to add an expense to the monthly tracker
+- As a user, I would like to delete an expense from the monthly tracker
+- As a user, I would like to add all the expense values together in the monthly tracker
+- As a user, I would like to view expenses in the monthly tracker